-This book will illustrate the advances and challenges in digital data acquisition/documentation of tangible objects and the modelling of acquired massive data sets into accurate 2D/3D architectural drawings/models through Heritage Building Information Modelling (HBIM), and parametric/freeform surfaces.
-Additionally, it will address the processes of semantic annotation of digital models and the application of linked data approaches to embedding vital data (original materials, conditions, structural analysis, etc.) and enrich the model with ancillary records/models/data that inform the modern multidisciplinary team required to assess and protect heritage at risk.
+This book will illustrate the advances and challenges in digital data acquisition/documentation of tangible objects and the modelling of acquired massive data sets into accurate 2D/3D architectural drawings/models through different innovative methodologies and systems - for monuments and sites such as Heritage Building Information Modelling (HBIM), and parametric/freeform surfaces.
+Additionally, it will address the processes of semantic annotation of digital models and the application of linked data approaches to embedding vital data (original materials and their conditions, structural analysis, etc.) and enrich the model with ancillary records/models/data that inform the modern multidisciplinary team required to assess and protect heritage at risk.